gammapy/gammapy/docs/userguide/dl4.rst

      -
      - `chi2`

+In addition to the above quantities, a dataset can optionally have a `meta_table` serialised, which can contain relevant information about the observations used to create the dataset.
 In general, `OnOff` datasets should be used when the background is estimated from real off counts, rather than from a background model.